Criminal Justice Certification in New Jersey

 As the entire country undergoes significant political changes, the field of criminal justice is under intense scrutiny.
 Many states are pushing ahead with reform plans that aim to increase fairness, shrink prison populations, and reduce recidivism.

 In New Jersey, one area of priority is conviction integrity.
-Criminal justice experts are encouraging legislators to create a Conviction Integrity Unit that would ensure that false convictions are overturned and expunged (NJ Law Journal, 2016).
+Criminal justice experts are encouraging legislators to create a Conviction Integrity Unit that would ensure that false convictions are overturned and expunged (Department of Law and Public Safety, 2018).

 If you've been waiting for the right time to start a career in criminal justice, don't wait any longer.